biotaphy/tutorials/_sphinx_config/tutorial/w5_split_occurrence_data.rst

 In the first example, we
 will split occurrence data, but not perform any other wrangling on it, so our wrangler configuration file `no_wrangle.json <../data/config/no_wrangle.json>`_ contains an empty list.

 A second example `wrangler configuration file
-<../data/config/occ_wrangler_resolve.json>`_
-resolves names with GBIF before grouping the data by name.
+<../data/config/occ_wrangler_resolve.json>`_ resolves names with GBIF before grouping

-If you wish to split occurrence data without performing additional data wrangling, provide a wrangler_configuration_file with no data, like `no_wrangle <../../data/wranglers/no_wrangle.rst>`_.
+the data by name.

 If more than one dataset is being processed, it is logical to apply the same wranglers to each.